polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

     Ultimately benchmarking code is expanded as testing code, so it takes the code you write in testing (you do, right?) to build up [the mock runtime](https://substrate.dev/docs/en/knowledgebase/runtime/tests#mock-runtime-environment).
 If
-    you are not familiar with how pallet test cases are written, please refer to our [Runtime Tests chapter](tests).
+    you are not familiar with how to write pallet test cases, please refer to our [Runtime Tests chapter](tests).

 5. With all the code completed on the pallet side, you need to add code in the node runtime.
 First